Nancy Pelosi ‘Heartbroken and Traumatized’ by Attack on Husband

-House speaker Nancy Pelosi says she and the rest of her family are “traumatized” by the disturbing hammer attack on her husband Paul, allegedly by an intruder who was looking for her.
+House Speaker Nancy Pelosi (D-CA) says she and the rest of her family are “traumatized” by the disturbing hammer attack on her husband Paul early Friday morning, after an intruder broke into her San Francisco home looking for the speaker and found her husband.

 “Yesterday morning, a violent man broke into our family home, demanded to confront me and brutally attacked my husband Paul,” she said in her first statement on the assault.